RyanWarner/angular-sprout/README.md

 This project is incomplete.
 I'm still learning, and I know this seed is missing features.

+What is the best build practice?
 Would it be smart to use [Closure Compiler](https://developers.google.com/closure/compiler/)?
 Or maybe [ng-annotate](https://github.com/olov/ng-annotate) with [uglifyjs](https://github.com/mishoo/UglifyJS2)?

+How do I use [protractor](https://github.com/angular/protractor) to write end to end tests?

 I still have many questions to answer and best practices to discover, and when I do, this repo will be updated with my findings.